Richmond Hill Blooms

 Richmond Hill Blooms is a program designed to encourage residents to play a role in beautifying our community by creating attractive, colourful and well-maintained front gardens.

-Residents are invited to nominate their favourite Richmond Hill front gardens for recognition.
+Is there a beautiful front garden in Richmond Hill you admire?
+Nominate it for recognition each spring/summer!
 You can nominate your friends, family, neighbours or even your own front garden.

 Everyone is welcome and encouraged to participate.
 Garden designs can be anything from a lush, green oasis to a vivid array of colours and scents to a pollinator’s paradise.
 All nominated properties will receive a recognition sign to proudly display in the front garden.